Skip to main content

 6. Update its IP address to 128.171.133.99.
 Click Save & Close.

-Task 4: Verifying DNS resolution after change
+Task 4: Verifying DNS resolution after making changes

 Verifying from testing-windows

-1. Switch to the VM testing-windows and login.
+1. Switch to the VM testing-windows and log in.

 2. Launch a command prompt by clicking on the icon in the systems tray.